 Insulation can reduce your heat gain or heat loss from your house by 60%

-Roof thermal barrier paint can reduce heat entering the building
+White roof thermal barrier paint can reduce heat entering the building

 Exhaust fans can have draft stoppers placed on top of them to only open when the exhaust fan is active.

 Evaporative air conditioning is cheaper to run compared to refrigerated air conditioning in dry climate areas.

 Set air conditioning cooling to 24 degrees celcius. and for heating 20 degrees celcius.

 Close doors, windows, curtains to contain cool air conditioned airflow.
 Try to reduce other places where cool air is lost.

 Reducing your energy consumption also can reduce your cooling needs relating to the operating devices.

 Insulation in the ceiling and walls with reducing drafts can save 60% in heating losses.

 Reverse cycle air conditioning is a very efficient form of heating.